 These productions were all one-off object-based prototypes.
 This was appropriate for the exploration and discovery phase of our work but had fundamental limitations regarding producing OBM experiences at scale.

-StoryKit, our new object-based media toolkit, is the result of almost three years of research and development.
+StoryKit, our object-based media toolkit, is the result of over three years of research and development.
 It is designed to address the challenge of enabling the scalable, repeatable production of interactive audience experiences.
-To date, it’s been used by BBC Click to create their interactive 1000th episode, and by Spirit Media to create Instagramification, a personalised documentary.
+It's been used to create an increasing number of experiences, like BBC Click's interactive 1000th episode, BBC Creative's His Dark Materials, Spirit Media's Instagramification, and the New Radiophonic Workshop's Radiophonic Travel Agency.

 What's in StoryKit?